pattytonyoneill/caitlins_crafts/BUGS.md

      -![image](testing/heroku2.jpg)
      -![image](testing/heroku3.jpg)
      -![image](testing/heroku4.jpg)
 - Gitpod is working properly when sending the email and listing totals but for some reason on the deployed site it is sending those as 0.
+Fixed under signals had not changed line of code to be what it should have been.
      -![image](testing/deployed_site_error.jpg)
      -![image](testing/gitpod_site_no_error.jpg)this picture is after doing on heroku site and shows the error